 Vitamin D is considered a fat-soluble vitamin, but by definition it’s a hormone.
 That’s because our body makes it.
 Vitamin D helps to control our blood calcium levels, which is a nutrient that’s very important for strong, healthy bones.
 It also plays a part in helping our immune system stay tough.

-About 50 to 90 percent of your vitamin D comes from sunlight, with the rest coming from food.
+About 90 percent of your vitamin D comes from sunlight, with the rest coming from food.

 When sunshine hits our skin and a chemical reaction produces cholecalciferol (a form of vitamin D).
 From there our liver coverts it to calcidiol (another form of vitamin D).
 The last step is when our kidneys convert these forms to the active form of vitamin D that our body can use.